crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

 ```

 :::caution
-Please note that `cscli decisions list` will show you only the latest alert per given IP address or scope.
+Please note that `cscli decisions list` shows you only the latest alert per any given IP address or scope.
 However, several decisions targeting the same IP address can exist.
 If you want to be sure to clear all decisions for a given IP address or scope, use `cscli decisions delete -i x.x.x.x`
 :::